I want to be straight up and completely real here for a minute. Not that I do anything but that anyway. 😉

-These questions are using preempted by something like, I only have one child with Autism or SPD or ADHD or Anxiety and I struggle.
+These questions are usually preempted by something like I only have one child with Autism or SPD or ADHD or Anxiety, and I struggle.

-I don’t have any type of super power that prevents me from losing my mind while raising three boys with Autism, ADHD, Anxiety and fragile health on my own as a single Dad.
-I’m just as human as the next person and I have my limits as well.
+I don’t have any super powers that prevents me from losing my mind while raising three boys with Autism, ADHD, Anxiety and fragile health on my own as a single Dad.
+I’m just as human as the next person, and I have my limits as well.

-The thing with me is that I work very hard at understanding my limits, recognizing them and whenever possible, removing myself from the equation for a brief period of time when I feel myself reaching that threshold.
-That’s really the biggest trick in my arsenal.
+The thing with me is that I work very hard at understanding my limits, recognizing them and whenever possible, removing myself from the equation for a brief period when I feel myself reaching that threshold.
+That’s the biggest trick in my arsenal.

-Writing about everything the way I do really helps as well.
-It’s helps me to process everything, regain perspective and feel like I’m making something positive come out of a very challenging situation.
+Writing about everything the way I do helps as well.
+It’s helped me to process everything, regain perspective and feel like I’m making something positive come out of a very challenging situation.

 The other thing to keep in mind is that I’ve been doing this for a very long time.
 It’ll be 15 years as a special needs parent pretty soon.